TITLE 15 GAMBLING AND LIQUOR CONTROL

 B. Rules on assisting fallen contestant: If, in the opinion of the physician and the referee, the fallen contestant is able to continue the bout, only one handler from his corner will be allowed to assist the fallen contestant back into the ring.

 (1) The handler will do no more than assist the fallen contestant.

 (2) If the handler is found performing any other tasks as are normal during rest periods (i.e. stopping a cut, etc.), the referee will immediately penalize or disqualify the fallen contestant.

 C. Penalties: A contestant who deliberately wrestles, pushes, or throws an opponent out of the ring, or who hits his opponent when he is partly out of the ring and prevented by the ropes from assuming a position of defense, will be penalized by the referee.

-D. Disqualification: If the tactic committed in Section C of this rule results in injury to the opponent, the guilty contestant may be disqualified according to the appropriate rulings under 18.104.22.168 NMAC of the commission’s rules and regulations regarding fouls.
+D. Disqualification: If the tactic committed in Subsection C of this section results in injury to the opponent, the guilty contestant may be disqualified according to the appropriate rulings under 188.8.131.52 NMAC of the commission’s rules and regulations regarding fouls.